-Instead: Invest in a soaking tub and a separate, walk-in shower.
+Instead: Invest in a soaking tub and a separate walk-in shower.
 You can even upgrade your shower by adding multiple shower heads or a rainfall shower head.

-In the ‘90s and early 2000s, it was common to include a wet bar in homes.
+In the ‘90s and early 2000s, it was common to see a wet bar in homes.
 Unless you regularly host cocktail parties or have a separate entertaining space (like a finished basement), a wet bar probably won’t get much use in your house.

-Instead: With open floor plans increasing in popularity, many homeowners have opted for a butler’s pantry — a small area that can even include a wet bar of sorts and is typically found between the kitchen and dining room.
+Instead: With open floor plans increasing in popularity, many homeowners have opted for a butler’s pantry — a small area that can even include a wet bar of sorts that is typically found between the kitchen and dining room.
 When it comes to hosting, these are great out-of-the-way spaces to store serving ware and other prepping materials.
 It’s also a common place to store an ice machine – another potential value-adding feature for your home.

 Hot tubs often cost more than they are really worth, and unless you live in an area where you can use the hot tub during multiple seasons of the year, it typically won’t get much use.
 Hot tubs can also require costly maintenance and upkeep.

 Instead: Consider adding a game room to your home.
 Contrary to what the name suggests, game rooms can be used for many occasions — not just playing games.
-They are essentially an additional living room, often upstairs, that can be easily transitioned into other types of entertaining spaces when you no longer have kids at home.
+They are essentially an additional living room, often upstairs, that can be easily transitioned into other types of living and entertaining spaces when you no longer have kids at home.